Kirseline/GEVA/README.md

+NOTE:
-NOTE: not really test with smaller lcd than 128x64
+- not really test with smaller i2c oled than 128x64
+- stm32 i2c frequency: 400Khz -> full update in ~40ms
+- currently in development: graphical driver for spi graphical 12864 lcd